-Trained gemmologists may easily identify and separate these gems based on their optical and physical characteristics.
+Trained gemologists may easily identify and separate these gems based on their optical and physical characteristics.

-- Chrysoberyl: Light to medium yellow to yellowish green, greyish green, bluish green, brown to yellow-brown to light blue.
+- Chrysoberyl: Light to medium yellow to yellowish green, grayish green, bluish green, brown to yellow-brown to light blue.

-- Alexandrite (daylight): Yellowish, brownish, greyish or bluish green
+- Alexandrite (daylight): Yellowish, brownish, grayish or bluish green

 - Alexandrite (incandescent light): Orangey or brownish red to purplish red.